Rodziu/date-extensions/README.md

 ### Localized day and month names

-Default local is Polish, you can change it by including selected locale file from `dist/i18n/*.js`
+Default locale is Polish, you can change it by including selected locale file from `dist/i18n/*.js`

 ```javascript
 date = new Date('2018-09-01');